TealDealMeal/MicroSplatVRC/README.md

 # MicroSplatVRChat
 This script allows you to use the MicroSplat shader in VRChat

-You will only have access to the shader itself, a lot of features might not even work, I haven't done enough testing, you will probably have to test and see for yourself.
+You will only have access to the shader itself, a lot of features might not even work, I haven't done enough testing, you will probably have to play around with it and see for yourself.

 ---